 Aside from the long list of potential surgical complications that can develop as a result of the complete lack of follow up care, dental tourists lose the opportunity to make changes to the design of the smile and bite before receiving their permanent teeth which are intended to last a lifetime.
 Any desired changes must be completed back at home at the patient’s expense.

 Regulation and Credibility

 It is also important to keep in mind that in the United States, sterilization standards are maintained by OSHA and materials are regulated by the FDA.
 Doctors are required to pay for malpractice insurance and ongoing educational programs to maintain status and certification.
-None of these laws or standards exist in the less-developed countries, making treatment more affordable but also making it much easier for the doctors to ignore moral obligations to take care of their patients.
+None of these laws or standards exists in the less-developed countries, making treatment more affordable but also making it much easier for the doctors to ignore moral obligations to take care of their patients.

 The lack of credibility is evident in dental tourism advertisements once you look beyond the attractive price.
 VitalDent, a more upscale Mexican dental clinic, sets itself apart by offering “patient education and prevention,” essentially meaning they take the time and provide the necessary materials to help their patients understand what they need to do to take care of their implants and bridges after they return home.
 The cost of a full-jaw procedure at VitalDent is $13,500, several thousand above the competitive market price.
-Most of the clinics, in contrast, describe their greatest advantages as being able to offer the most affordable dental implants, best scenic views from the windows of the operatories, and nearest proximity to the airport.
+Most of the clinics, in contrast, describe their greatest advantages as being able to offer the most affordable dental implants, the best scenic views from the windows of the operatories, and the nearest proximity to the airport.

 Dental tourism can be an affordable way to receive treatment that would otherwise be out of budget, but a limited budget is all the more reason not to gamble with your health and savings.
 All who participate are advised to proceed with caution.